 Upon admission, you are assigned an academic advisor.
-You will meet with your advisor a minimum of once toward the end of each semester to determine course enrollments for the following semester.
-You are encouraged to complete a degree audit independently to stay informed about the courses that are expected.
-Program of studies for each graduate program can be viewed on the CSD webpage.
+You will meet with your advisor a minimum of once toward the end of each semester to determine course enrollments for the following.
+You can run a degree audit to help you determine what courses are expected.